 The London Underground is brilliant!
 OK, so it’s a little expensive, weekend engineering works are infuriating and I’m definitely biased.
 But trust me, it really is brilliant.
 This complete guide to the London Underground will help you overcome some of the trickier elements of travelling on the tube.

-Complete Guide to the London Underground
+- 15 Final Thoughts on this Guide to the London Underground

 The first, and most important thing you need to know is: The Tube is fast.
 Not the trains necessarily, but everything else.